nwisbeta/api-catalogue/catalogue/wrds/reference-data-standard-lookup/user-guide/quickstart.md

 To follow along with this quickstart you'll need:

-- a tool for sending sending SOAP request, e.g. SOAP UI, Postman or a WCF for .NET
+- a tool for sending sending SOAP request, e.g. SOAP UI, Postman or WCF .NET Client
 - access to a test endpoint, e.g. the public sandbox

 If you're using the public sandbox as your test endpoint, you'll find that not all reference data is available.